 Each scholarship will hold varying application processes, eligibility criteria and deadlines, please go through the information carefully to see which scholarships you may be eligible for.
 The Centre for Doctoral Studies offers advice via email, telephone and through one-to-one appointments to prospective and current postgraduate students who are seeking studentship and scholarship funding.

-Prospective students who have applied to the college can also benefit from the Alternative Guide to Postgraduate Funding, which offers guidance and tools to help you prepare a winning grant application.
+Prospective students who have applied to the college can also benefit from the Alternative Guide to Postgraduate Funding (please see details below), which offers guidance and tools to help you prepare a winning grant application.